lankef/quadcoil/docs/tutorial_inputs.rst

 4. Choosing the objective function(s)
 ----------------------------------------

 QUADCOIL can perform single or multi-objective optimization.
 Objectives and constraints in QUADCOIL must be selected from :ref:`available_quantities` by entering their names as ``str``\s.
 The quantity selected as objective(s) must have scalar output.

+**CAUTION!**

+As we will see below, every objective and constraint **must be accompanied** by a normalization constant, referred to as ``<something>_unit``, that scales the objective/constraint to :math:`O(1)`.
+Without this constant, the optimizer will not behave well.
+QUADCOIL can automatically calculate these constants from :math:`f(\Phi_{sv}=0)`, but this can be inaccurate.
+We **strongly** advise providing a value.
+For the objective, the constant can come from an optimum :math:`\Phi_{sv}^*` that uses automatically calculated normalizing constants.
+For the constraint, the constant can be the constraint threshold.

 Single-objective
 ~~~~~~~~~~~~~~~~